Who will explain this to me?

 • The class teacher will meet with parents at least on a termly basis (this could be as part of Parent’s evening) to discuss your child’s needs, support and progress.
 They will also be available to talk to if any issues arise throughout the term.

-• The INCO Clare Upton Jones or any member of the Senior Leadership Team is available to discuss any support in more detail.
+• The INCO Clare MIlls or any member of the Senior Leadership Team is available to discuss any support in more detail.
 The INCo runs a drop in session from 8.50 am every Monday in the rainbow room.
 Or please contact school to make an appointment.

 • Other professional bodies are available for help for more specialised explanations.
 The INCo will liaise with parents and the agencies should the need arise.
 For example CAMHS (child and mental health service).